Does An Air Fryer Use More Electricity Than A Microwave?

 Conclusion

-For small households, don’t overlook the microwave just for reheating and cooking single servings.
-Bust out the air fryer when you’ve got a crowd to feed or want to meal prep.
+For small families, there is no reason to dismiss a microwave just for reheating and cooking single servings.
+Use the air fryer once you have a crowd of guests or want to meal prep.

 Leave a Comment